 - VotingParent: the entity holding the voting rights to the securities

-Note: In addition to the above structures, we have two more aggregation structures relating to EU Short Selling Regulation (SSR) rules.
+Note: There is also None that will capture all portfolios regardless of the structure and does not require setup.
+In addition to the above structures, we have two more aggregation structures relating to EU Short Selling Regulation (SSR) rules.
 Please refer to this article for more detail.

 Should it be the case that the voting power associated with a specific account, managed on behalf of a client, remains in the client's control, the VotingParent should be left blank (not specified) for that account.
 Likewise in the case where the Custodian, for example, holds the legal title to the securities in a portfolio, the LegalParent should be left blank.